theupdateframework/specification/tuf-spec.md

        metadata file is older than the trusted DELEGATE metadata file, discard it, end the search, and report the target cannot be found.

+    6. **Check for a freeze attack.** The latest known time should be lower than the expiration timestamp in the new DELEGATE metadata file.
+If so, the new DELEGATE file becomes the trusted DELEGATE file.
+If the new DELEGATE metadata file is expired, discard it, end the search, and report the target cannot be found.

-    6. If the current delegation is a multi-role delegation, recursively visit each role, and check that each has signed exactly the same non-custom metadata (i.e., length and hashes) about the target (or the lack of any such metadata).
+    7. If the current delegation is a multi-role delegation, recursively visit each role, and check that each has signed exactly the same non-custom metadata (i.e., length and hashes) about the target (or the lack of any such metadata).
 Otherwise, discard it, end the search, and report the target cannot be found.

-    7. If the current delegation is a terminating delegation, then jump to step [[#fetch-target]]..
+    7. If the current delegation is a terminating delegation, then jump to step [[#fetch-target]].

-    8. Otherwise, if the current delegation is a non-terminating delegation, continue processing the next delegation, if any, by repeating the preorder depth-first search with DELEGATE as the current TARGET role.
+    9. Otherwise, if the current delegation is a non-terminating delegation, continue processing the next delegation, if any, by repeating the preorder depth-first search with DELEGATE as the current TARGET role.
        Stop the search, and jump to step [[#fetch-target]]. as soon as a